Speaking

 "Worms, Pens, and Butterflies" is best suited to grades 4-8.
 Contact me for information regarding programs for older audiences.

-See the right sidebar for what educators and attendees
+See below for what educators and young attendees

 say about my presentations.